By Charles R. Harrell

 What does the average Latter-day Saint think about this book?

 To answer this question, I will say that I doubt very many faithful Latter-day Saints have seen this book (or ever will).
 It’s not a best seller.
 It’s published by a minor publisher that has a limited budget and will never be able to advertise it.
 It’s not available at Deseret Book.
 Outside of his surroundings at BYU, I don’t believe that Charles R. Harrell is a household name in Mormondom.
-And even if he was, isn’t this a book that a Mormon president or apostle should have written rather than someone who is a laymember and not even a member of the religion department at the church university where he teaches?
+And even if he was, isn’t this a book that a Mormon president or apostle should have written rather than someone who is a lay member?
 (And Mr. Harrell, I certainly don’t mean any disrespect.)

 For those Latter-day Saints who are familiar with this book, I’m sure that many will feel that he undressed Mormonism for its warts to be seen.
 And I’m sure this is uncomfortable.
 As one reviewer on the Rational Faiths (Keeping Mormonism Weird) blog site wrote: